Anti-Bribery, Anti-Corruption and Anti-Fraud Policy Statement

 Raising concerns

 We are committed to fostering a culture of openness and accountability.
-Anyone who becomes aware of potential bribery or corruption relating to our work is encouraged to raise concerns with a company director.
-Reports will be handled sensitively and, where appropriate, confidentially.
+Anyone who becomes aware of potential bribery, corruption, or fraud relating to our work is encouraged to raise concerns.

 Record-keeping